kognise/portal/README.md

   - Run `start` and wait for it to finish
   - Run `exit`
 - A local deployment should be accessible at [localhost:8080](http://localhost:8080)

+You can also run `source <(curl -s https://raw.githubusercontent.com/kognise/portal/master/provision.sh)` on GCP.